Skip to main content

 allowed-tools

-The skill needs Bash to run git diff and the eval entrypoint, Read and Grep to scope the change, and Edit only for writing the audit JSON output file.
-It does not Write new source files.
+Bash runs git diff and the eval entrypoint, Read and Grep scope the change, and Edit exists only to write the audit JSON output file.
+The skill does not Write new source files.

 What it does